South Africa flag

 The waterfront is a very nice area.
 I'm sure I will be returning here again as it is only a ten minute walk from the hotel.
 Below is another picture from the waterfront looking out toward my hotel.

 The hotel where I am staying is very nice, as all the hotels were on the tour.
 I was kind of worried about how things would go with this tour company as I have never used them before.
 The customer service I experienced before the trip was absolutely AWFUL!
-But everything that I have experienced while on the tour itself has been very good.
+But everything that I have experienced while on the tour itself has been outstanding.
 There are others in the group who have used this company before and said that they are always top notch.
-But reviews on the Internet would indicate otherwise.
+So if you are planning a trip check out Vantage Deluxe World Travel.

 The forecast is for on and off rain for the rest of my stay here.
 I am hoping it is more off than on as there is a lot I would like to do here.
 I will write more tomorrow.